allront/mlops_zoomcamp/README.md

 List of the opportunities for improvements, for example: <br/>

 1) Add alerting, and automated re-train when the data/target drift are detected.  </br>
-2) Add IaC or cloud execution services </br>
+2) Add IaC/cloud execution services </br>
 3) Add advanced capabilities to into model management part, such as model validation and ci/cd pipelines. </br>

 ## Special thanks goes to:
-* Alexey Grigorev,
+:thumbsup: Alexey Grigorev
-* Emeli Dral,
+:thumbsup: Emeli Dral
-* Kevin Kho,
+:thumbsup: Kevin Kho
-* Sejal Vaidya,
+:thumbsup: Sejal Vaidya
-* Cristian Javier Martinez
+:thumbsup: Cristian Javier Martinez

 ## Keep in touch
-Feedback is welcomed by :wave: </br>
+Feedback is welcomed by :raising_hand_man: </br>
 Artem Glazkov, slania.russia@gmail.com